pfduan/BIG/_build/html/_sources/7-Notes.txt

 (2011).

 \\35.
-This is because at this growth rate, average US income in 2046 will be roughly$100,000 (in current dollars), while average European income will be $80,000.
+This is because at this growth rate, average US income in 2046 will be roughly\ :math:`100,000 (in current dollars), while average European income will be `\ 80,000.

 \\36.
 A rather accessible, largely nontechnical exposition of the facts surrounding differ-ences in hours worked is given by Rogerson (2006).